build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 Within a microservices architecture, each application component runs as its own service and communicates with other services via a well-defined API.
 Microservices are built around business capabilities, and each service performs a single function.
 Programmers are able to use Polyglot or multi-language microservices, which can be written using different frameworks and programming languages.
 You can then deploy them independently, as a single service, or as a group of services.

 In this tutorial I will walk you through the process of decomposing a monolith to microservices leveraging the [strangler fig pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-aspnet-web-services/fig-pattern.html?sc_channel=el&sc_campaign=appswave&sc_content=refactor-spaces-copilot-cli&sc_geo=mult&sc_country=mult&sc_outcome=acq) using Refactor Spaces and AWS Copilot.
-These services will do a lot of undifferentiated heavy lifting while allowing you to focus on what matters, Innovation.
+These AWS offerings will do a lot of undifferentiated heavy lifting while allowing you to focus on what matters, Innovation.

 ### What You Will Accomplish